apiraino/prs_stats/README.md

 These scripts will fetch and process the pull requests data.
 Directory `./src/data` constains all .json files used by the website.

+Use `move-stats.sh` to move the JSON files into the proper folders.

+Use `import-data.py` to generate the .js file to be included in the HTML pages.

 1. Download the entire PRs corpus from [rust-lang/rust](https://github.com/rust-lang/rust/pulls) (+6K pull requests, will take hours!
 Final dump is about 1GB uncompressed)

 ``` sh